IBM/node-i18n-utilities/README.md

 ## Usage

+#### Externalize user-visible strings into .properties files

-#### Externalize user-visible strings into .properties files ([Java Property Resource Bundle](https://en.wikipedia.org/wiki/.properties) format).
+All user-visible strings should be externalized into .properties files ([Java Property Resource Bundle](https://en.wikipedia.org/wiki/.properties) format) so they can be translated rather than hardcoded in the app for a specific language.
 The default locale (usually en) should be in the main file, e.g. `msgs.properties`.
 Translations are placed in files corresponding to their locale and country codes, e.g. `msgs_ja.properties` for the Japanese translation, and `msgs_pt_BR.properties` for the Brazilian Portuguese translation.
 They must be in the same directory.

 e.g.
 * `msgs.properties`         _original English strings_